Adore2113/MarsHSim/README.md

 ## Current Focus:
 ♡ reconnecting and testing subsystem interactions during the current rewrite

-♡ refining system balancing, constants, and resource flow
+♡ refining system balancing, constants and resource flows

+♡ redesigning the original habitat as a permanent first settlement for 30 people

+♡ planning internal habitat zones, crew spaces and long-term habitability features

+♡ expanding closed-loop water, atmosphere, power and food management

 ♡ improving terminal output

-♡ expanding closed loop habitat resource management

-♡ laying groundwork for future AI habitat oversight
+♡ laying the groundwork for future autonomous and AI-assisted habitat oversight

 This project is in active development.